 - You did not renew your registration by May 31st and pay the annual registration fee

-- You owe any taxes or fees (see: Payment Portal
+- You owe any taxes or fees (Visit the Payment Portal)

 - Your mailing address is not up to date.
 Use this link to update your mailing address.

 To check the status of your account, submit a help desk ticket at the bottom of this page.

 You received this notice because you didn’t file a tax return by the deadline.
 Once you go online and file your taxes, you will see an accurate amount to pay.
 If you have further questions, contact the Collection Officer listed at the bottom of the letter.

 If you are a new business, your Business Registration Fees are based on San Francisco gross receipts or payroll expense for the current calendar year, and the business activity types selected in your business registration application.
 If you are an existing business, your Business Registration Fees are based on San Francisco gross receipts or payroll expense for the immediately preceding calendar year, and the business activity types selected in your business registration application.